folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Unavailable.** Total amount unavailable across all funds with a budget for the fiscal year that are associated with the group.
 *   **Available.** Total amount available across all funds with a budget for the fiscal year that are associated with the group.

 #### Expense classes

+This section lists all expense classes associated with funds assigned to the group.
 The Expense classes table contains the following columns:

 *   **Expense class.** Name of the expense class, a fiscal entity used to track transactions against a specific purpose or function within a fund.
 *   **Encumbered.**  Total amount encumbered for the expense class.